A quiet place to work on your book or screenplay.

 - A microwave.
 Handy for reheating takeout or for nuking one of the entrees from your mini-fridge.

 - A mini-fridge.
 It's stocked with fruits, soft drinks and bottled water.
 Mini-fridge costs are calculated separately and are not included as part of your lodging bill (though we're not going to stiff you like other hotels).
-We may include other snack items in the fridge such as homemade hummus, pasta dishes, cheese platters or other entrees.
+We include snack items in the fridge and even homemade entrees.

 - A mini-bar.
-This includes a selection of several hard liquors, including singani, the traditional drink of Bolivia.
-You'll also have access to a small selection of red and white wines from Bolivia.
+You'll have access to red and white wines from South America and singani, a hard liquor made in Bolivia.
 Price list is available in your cabin.
 Also if you are a non-drinker and prefer to have your mini-bar removed prior to your arrival, we are happy to comply.